 Independent Foreclosure Review: Borrower Outreach Mailing and Response Data

-The data released reflect the numbers of borrowers meeting the initial eligibility criteria (mailings) and submitting Request for Review forms (responses) by geographic location.
-The figures for mailings and responses do not represent the total number of financially harmed or remediated borrowers; rather, they offer a local snapshot of borrower outreach and responses.
-The data are collected regularly by the IFR's third party central intake administrator, and reflect all requests for review received as of the December 31, 2012 deadline.
+The data released reflect the number of borrowers meeting the initial eligibility criteria (mailings) and submitting Request for Review forms (responses) by geographic location.
+The figures for mailings and responses do not represent the total number of financially harmed or remediated borrowers; rather, they offer a local snapshot of borrower outreach and responses using property addresses.
+The data was collected by the IFR's third party central intake administrator, and reflect all requests for review received as of the December 31, 2012 deadline.

-Request for Review Form mailings were concentrated in areas that were hardest hit by the housing crisis.3 These areas were identified by the U.S. Department of the Treasury, beginning in February 2010, either because their unemployment rates were at or above the national average or house prices had fallen more than 20 percent since the housing market downturn.
+Request for Review Form mailings were concentrated in areas that were hardest hit by the housing crisis.4 These areas were identified by the U.S. Department of the Treasury, beginning in February 2010, either because their unemployment rates were at or above the national average or house prices had fallen more than 20 percent since the housing market downturn.
 For example, counties in California, Arizona, Nevada, and Florida received a sizeable share of the mailings.
-The data are collected regularly by the IFR's third party central intake administrator, and the data files below are current as of September 27, 2012, when 234,323 borrowers had requested an independent review.
-As of December 6, 2012, 322,771 borrowers had requested an independent review, which represent an increase of nearly 38 percent since September 27, 2012.

-1. More information about the enforcement actions, including guidance that will be used in determining the compensation or other remedy that harmed borrowers will receive, and resources for borrowers and housing counselors is available at http://www.federalreserve.gov/consumerinfo/independent-foreclosure-review.htm.
+2. More information about the enforcement actions, payment agreement, and resources for borrowers and housing counselors is available at http://www.federalreserve.gov/consumerinfo/independent-foreclosure-review.htm.
 Return to text